HSF/hsf.github.io/organization/_posts/2021/2021-01-07-coordination.md

 ---

 - Andi Salzburger: on workshop, "complaints" about length of workshops especially late in the year.
 More topical workshop: should the WGs be doing their individual "workshops"?
 - CD: agree with Andi.
-If no workshop, will we miss joint workshops with WLCG?
+If there is no workshop, will we miss joint workshops with WLCG?
     - Liz and Graeme are in the management board - need to also discuss there.
 - Andrea Valassi: are we actually managing to get people to talk together even when they go to the same workshop?
 There is the risk that people only attend their session.
 - Andi: if this is "out of the box" of the WGs, we could have joint sessions between WG A and WG B. This could be a working mode.
 - Graeme: in particular we could also talk about I/O matters, which links analysis, frameworks and WLCG.
 - Conclusion from this part: explore more restricted but cross-cutting topics.
-No appetite for a spring workshop, but keep open option for autumn (TBD with WLCG). **ACTION**
+No appetite for a spring workshop, but keep an open option for autumn (TBD with WLCG). **ACTION**

 #### Training

 - Sudhir Malik - Training WG:
     - We (training) come from different experiments, so it would be good to understand what we are providing / what are our contributions in terms of simulation etc. Highlighting our success in terms of practical things.
-Some answer to "What have we achieved". **ACTION**
+Some answers to "What have we achieved". **ACTION**
     - Question to all other WGs: training is connected to all other WGs.
 Physics / physics object groups help with newcomers training, so we could do the same with HSF.

 #### Organisational Engagement